ykim18mica/mica-gd220/lectures/w1-html-basics.md

   <p>a paragraph of text.</p>
 </body>
 ```
-All the webpage contents will be put inside `body` element.
+All the webpage contents will be placed within `body` element.